Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-LGjLUSeHQ4w.md

 ### Transcript

-> um somebody asked something about the reload for rifles do you mean the thing the auto reload yeah uh upload that on the qa site did somebody make a ticket for that i remember we talked about it a lot last uh on a stream um make sure to upload that jam
+> somebody asked something about the reload for rifles do you mean the thing the auto reload yeah, upload that on the qa site did somebody make a ticket for that i remember we talked about it a lot last, on a stream, make sure to upload that jam